spiffe/spiffe/GOVERNANCE.md

 * TSC members are added (or removed) by the consensus of the existing TSC members.
 * TSC members may remove themselves voluntarily at any time.

-The current TSC members can be found at https://github.com/spiffe/spiffe/blob/master/CODEOWNERS

-# Decision Making
+## Decision Making

 Maintainer and TSC decisions are made by a [lazy consensus](http://rave.apache.org/docs/governance/lazyConsensus.html) approach.
 When formal voting is required, members may abstain.
 Negative votes must be accompanied by an explanation or alternative proposal.

-# Change review process
+## Change Review Process

 **All changes must be submitted as a Github Pull Request (PR)**

 The submitter of a PR is responsible for responding to feedback from reviewers and maintainers.
 While the PR remains open, he or she is also responsible for ensuring the change is always in a state where it can be merged.
-Guidelines for submitting a PR for approval can be found in [CONTRIBUTING](/CONTRIBUTING.md).
+Guidelines for submitting a PR for approval can be found [here](/CONTRIBUTING.md).

 **All minor changes must be approved by at least one other Maintainer**